Rio Linda High School

 Rio Linda High School is a high school located in Rio Linda, Sacramento, California, United States.
-It has an enrollment of 2,035 students.
+It has an enrollment of 1,794 students.
 It is part of the Twin Rivers Unified School District, and was formerly part of the Grant Unified School District.

 Rio Linda High School opened in 1962 and has been one of the primary high schools for students in the Rio Linda/Elverta and Natomas Communities.
 It offers a wide range of extracurricular activities and academic opportunities.

 Demographics

-2,035 students attend Rio Linda High School.
-41% of them are White, 22% are Hispanic, 13% are Asian, 8% are African-American, and 4% are Middle Eastern/Indian.
-93% of the students receive a reduced price/free lunch and 19% of the student body (386 students) are English language learners.
-The 4 most commonly spoken languages spoken by English language learners at this school are Spanish (205 students), Hmong (86 students), Russian (40 students), and Punjabi/Urdu/Arabic (40 students).
+In the 2024-2025 school year, 1,594 students attend Rio Linda High School.
+19% of them are White, 51% are Hispanic, 15% are Asian, and 7% are African-American.
+83% of the students receive a reduced price/free lunch.